CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 ### Alternative Load Balancer Requirements

-Innovation has a [gobetween][] load balancer included, however it is possible to use an alternative load balancer.
+Innovation has a [gobetween][] load balancer included that isn't highly available; It is possible to use an alternative.
 The requirements for installing an alternative load balancer are as follows:

 * Must support a round robin (or similar) method of load balancing to specified ports on 3 nodes.
 * Must be able to health check each node by running a predefined batch script (`ApiGatewayTypeHealthcheck.bat`, which resides in the `gobetween` folder of the `Cortex Innovation 2022.6 - App Server Install Scripts`) that returns 1 for healthy and 0 for unhealthy.